 Additionally, an Aero Guard System bumper guard adds protection if you accidentally dig the paddle into the ground or toss it after a missed shot.

-I tried out this paddle recently and was surprised by how fast it was and how much power I could generate with each shot.
+I tried out this tennis elbow pickleball paddle recently and was surprised by how fast it was and how much power I could generate with each shot.
 It felt so light in my hand, but I still had enough mass to create some serious shots.

 The paddle had a nice pop off of it, and I could tap into great power while playing.

-I liked that this paddle was so speedy and allowed me to access spin easily, but I lost some control over my shots due to the lacking feel for the paddle in the air.
+I liked that this best pickleball paddle for elbow pain was so speedy and allowed me to access spin easily, but I lost some control over my shots due to the lacking feel for the paddle in the air.
 Additionally, because this is such a powerful paddle, I often found myself conscious of not sending balls too deep on the court since they could sail away when hit hard.

 Overall, the PROKENNEX Ovation Flight Pickleball Paddle is an excellent choice for players who suffer from tennis elbow or anyone looking for a fast and powerful paddle.